travelping/upg-vpp/test/e2e/README.md

 * `E2E_PAUSE_ON_ERROR`: pause on error for interactive debugging
 * `E2E_MULTICORE`: run tests with a single worker core enabled
 * `E2E_KEEP_ALL_ARTIFACTS`: store artifacts even for successful tests
+* `E2E_GDBSERVER`: run VPP under gdbserver.
+After VPP is started, you need to copy-paste the `gdb ...` command from test output into your console and type `cont` there (and press Enter) to continue running the test

 An example with multiple flags: